 Step 1: Download The UserGuiding Chrome Extension

-In order to create and design guides and hotspots, head on over to Google's WebStore to freely download the UserGuiding Chrome Extension.
+To create and design guides and hotspots, head to Google's web store to download the UserGuiding Chrome Extension.

-After adding this extension to your Chrome, whenever you need, you can open the extension by clicking on this icon.
+After adding this extension to Chrome, you can open the extension by clicking on this icon whenever you need it.

 Step 2: Create Your First Guide

-- Once you've successfully installed the UserGuiding Chrome extension, head to UserGuiding Dashboard.
-Under the Content section in the left-hand menu, find the Guides tab.
+Once you've successfully installed the UserGuiding Chrome extension, please go ahead and return to the UserGuiding Panel.
+Then, under the Content section in the left-hand menu, find the Guides tab.

-- Now click the + New Guide button, which you can see in the following screenshot.
+Now click the + New Guide button, which you can see in the following screen capture.

-- Then, you can continue adding more steps with + Step button.
+Once you have finished your first Guide step, you can continue adding more steps with the + Step button.

-- If you finish creating your first guide, click on < Back to see it in list view in the guide section where you can create new guides.
+If you finished creating your first Guide, click on < Back to see it in the list view in the Guides section, where you can create new guides.

-Important: To create hotspots, you can switch to the Hotspot section near the Guides.
+Important: To create Hotspots, you can switch to the Hotspot tab next to the Guides one.

 Step 4: Go Live!

-All that is left to do is activating your guide’s status and displaying it within your platform pages.
+All that is left is to activate your Guide's status and display it on your platform pages.

-Each content you create can be activated from their settings page and goes live with a click on the Green Publish Changes button on the top-right.
+Each content you create can be activated from their settings page and goes live by clicking on the Green Publish Changes button on the top-right.

-- Go to guide’s Settings switch its status to Active, click on Save and then Publish Changes.
+Go to Guide's Settings, switch its status to Active, click on Save, and Publish Changes.

-Now, if you go back to where you created your guide and refresh the page, you will see its live version as an end-user.
+Then, back to where you created your Guide and refresh the page, you will see its live version as an end-user.

-To learn more about guides and their utilization you can always visit here.
+If you would like to learn more about Guides and their utilization, you can always visit here.

 We're Always Here To Help